Ariel Lin: Personal life

 In 2013, she decided to take a break from her career.
 She went to United Kingdom and obtained a Master of Arts (MA) in Acting for Screen from the Royal Central School of Speech and Drama, University of London in 2014.

 On 24 December 2014, Lin married businessman Charles Lin.
 The couple were introduced by mutual friends.
 On 29 September 2021, Lin announced her pregnancy hours after media broke the news.
 She gave birth to a girl on 18 October that year.
 She wrote a book during her pregnancy, which topped Books.com.tw's bestseller lists (both print and e-book) when it was published in January 2022.
-On 16 June 2025, she announced the birth of her second child, a son, born 2 days ago.
+On 16 June 2025, she announced the birth of her second child, a son, born on June 14.